siggy/bbox/docs/README.md

 (tom's wiring diagram)

-With additional components and design complexity, my friend [@oceanphoto](https://twitter.com/oceanphoto) jumped back in and 3D printed some awesome enclosures to keep everything safe from the elements, and even included ethernet ports to be able to update the Raspberry Pi's without open the enclosures:
+With additional components and design complexity, my friend [@oceanphoto](https://twitter.com/oceanphoto) jumped back in and 3D printed some awesome enclosures to keep everything safe from the elements, and even included ethernet ports to be able to update the Raspberry Pi's without opening the enclosures:

 (enclosure photo)